dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 By overwriting one or multiple of those macros, we can tailor where dbt objects are created in the data warehouse and align with any existing requirement.

-:::caution Key concept
+:::note Key concept

-The key concept is that models run from two different contexts (For example running by developer 1 or by developer 2; or running by developer 1 and running in Production) need to result in different objects in the data warehouse to avoid people overriding each others models
+The key concept is that models run from two different contexts need to result in different objects in the data warehouse to avoid people overriding each others models.
+For example running by developer 1 or by developer 2; or running by developer 1 and running in production.

 :::

 When those macros are customized, we often leverage some of the following logic:

+In dbt Cloud, we recommend environment variables as they can be set at the environment and all jobs will automatically inherit those values.

-- Set up some [environment variables](/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in Dev, Prod, CI etc and more so.
+- Set up some [environment variables](/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in dev, prod, CI and more so.

 - Or as an alternative to environment variables, you can use `target.name`.
 For more information, you can refer to [About target variables](/reference/dbt-jinja-functions/target).
-In dbt Cloud, we recommend environment variables as they can be set at the environment and all jobs will automatically inherit those values.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/custom-schema-env-var-targetname.png" title="Custom schema environmental variables target name." />

-Use the out of the box `DBT_CLOUD_GIT_BRANCH` environment variable in dbt Cloud, available in the IDE [special environment variables](/docs/build/environment-variables#special-environment-variables), to allow the database/schema/object name to depend on the current branch.
+To allow the database/schema/object name to depend on the current branch, you can use the out of the box `DBT_CLOUD_GIT_BRANCH` environment variable in dbt Cloud [special environment variables](/docs/build/environment-variables#special-environment-variables).

 ## Example use cases